-Book Set: British Literature for Christian Homeschoolers (go to the bottom of the page of that link to purchase the books)
+Book Set: British Literature for Christian Homeschoolers

-• Great Works – Classics like Beowulf, Sir Gawain and the Green Knight, Macbeth, and Pilgrim’s Progress, each with helpful introductions and extensive footnotes
+- Volume 1: Great Works – Classics like Beowulf, Sir Gawain and the Green Knight, Macbeth, and Pilgrim’s Progress, each with helpful introductions and extensive footnotes

-• Jane Eyre – An inspiring, edifying novel with a great Christian message.
+- Volume 3: Jane Eyre – An inspiring, edifying novel with a great Christian message.
 I used to think this one was just for girls.
 It isn’t.

-• Great Expectations – One of the world’s all-time classics, by Charles Dickens
+- Volume 4: Great Expectations – One of the world’s all-time classics, by Charles Dickens

 We take a close look at a number of important ideas, persons, movements, and events in American history, including the origins of American liberty, America’s “conservative” revolution, the Constitution, the “Civil War” and Reconstruction, World War I, the Great Depression, the “New Deal,” World War II, communism and the Cold War, the civil rights movement, and modern presidencies.
 We have a number of in-class group studies, activities, and discussions.
 American History also includes various audio-visuals like American music pieces, photographs, paintings, documentary film clips, radio clips, full-length films, and more.